galaxyproject/training-material/topics/chip-seq/tutorials/formation_of_super-structures_on_xi/tutorial.md

 At the smallest scale, DNA is packaged into units called nucleosomes, made of eight histone proteins.

-At a larger scales than nucleosomes, DNA is forming loops.
-DNA elements elements that would be otherwise be separated by large distances can interact.
+On a larger scale than nucleosomes, DNA is forming loops.
+DNA elements that would be otherwise separated by large distances can interact.
 The corresponding self-interacting (or self-associating) domains are found in many organisms: they are called Topologically Associating Domains (TADs) in mammalian cells.
 Mammalian chromosomes are also partitioned into two spatial compartments, labelled "A" and "B", where regions in compartment A tend to interact preferentially with A compartment-associated regions than B compartment-associated ones.
 Similarly, regions in compartment B tend to associate with other B compartment-associated regions.

+> ### {% icon tip %} Tip: Learn more on chromosome conformation
+> To learn more about chromosome conformation and TADs, you can follow our [HiC tutorial]({{site.baseurl}}/topics/epigenetics/tutorials/hicexplorer/tutorial.html)
+{: .tip}

 In mammals, the X chromosome inactivation (XCI) balances the dosage of X-linked genes between females and males.
 The genes on the inactive X (Xi) chromosome are not expressed.